Mononucleosis

 How does someone get mono?

-Kissing a person that has the Epstein Barr virus (EBV) is just one way of getting mono.
-There are other ways you can get it, and they all involve coming in contact with body fluids (especially saliva) of someone who has the virus.
+Kissing a person who has the Epstein-Barr virus (EBV) is just one way of getting mono.
+There are other ways you can get it, and they all involve coming in contact with bodily fluids (especially saliva) of someone who has the virus.

 The virus can be passed through: